What visitor requirements are in place?

 - Non-compliance with requirements will disqualify a person from being approved as a visitor in the future.

 We recognize that patients’ loved ones are important members of their care team.
-For hospitalized patients, the presence of a family member or close friend is valuable to their recovery.
-Over the last several weeks, we have continually monitored the state’s phased re-opening and CDC recommendations and consulted with our infectious disease experts and other area health systems.
-The safety of our patients and team members remains our top priority, and we are making changes to our visitation policies only to the extent that we feel confident we can maintain that commitment.
+For hospitalized patients, the presence of a family member or close friends is valuable to their recovery.
+We continually monitor CDC recommendations and consult with our infectious disease experts.
+The safety of our patients and team members is our top priority.
+We make changes to our visitation policies to the extent that we feel confident we can maintain that commitment.

 What are the age requirements for visitors?

 One visitor is allowed to accompany each patient in an outpatient clinic setting.
 This visitor must be over the age of 12.

 Two visitors are allowed to accompany each adult patient in an inpatient setting.
 This visitor must be over the age of 18.

 Two parent/guardian visitors are allowed to accompany each patient in a pediatric area of the hospital.
 These visitors must be over the age of 18.

 What are the visiting hours for Duke hospitals?